sandeep06011991/OCC-GNN/python/utils/data/README.md

 ## data preprocessing for all baselines.
-Plan to get all datasets processed.
+Plan to get all datasets processs

 4 Graphs.
 ogbn-arxiv only for correctness